img

 • Benzodiazepines are a popular prescription drug for anxiety due to their ability to bring relief from an episode of anxiety within 30 minutes to an hour.
 They work by slowing down the nervous system, helping you to relax both physically and mentally.

 • SSRIs are usually indicated for depression but because they work by increasing the levels of the chemical serotonin (the feel-good factor) in the brain, they are also a good option for treating anxiety.
-These drugs also have a much lower risk of dependency and abuse than benzodiazepines, but they do take up to 4 to 6 weeks to take effect so they can’t be taken as and when needed.
+These drugs also have a much lower risk of dependence and abuse than benzodiazepines.
+They can however, take 4 to 6 weeks to take effect, so taking them as needed rather than daily, is not an option.

-• Beta-blockers are typically used to treat high blood pressure and heart problems, but because they block stress hormones in the brain, they can also help keep the physical symptoms of anxiety, such as increased heart rate, shaking, sweating, and dizziness, in check.
+• Beta-blockers are typically used to treat high blood pressure and heart problems, but because they block the stress hormone adrenalin, they can also help keep the physical symptoms of anxiety, such as a high heart rate, shaking, sweating, and dizziness, in check.

 What other options are there for anxiety relief?

-As much as we wish they were, anti-anxiety medications aren’t magic pills that instantly solve all of life’s pressures and problems.
-Did you know that the calming effects of anxiety medication can also be achieved through other means, such as therapy, exercise, and other self-help strategies – minus the scary side-effects?
+Unfortunately, anti-anxiety medications aren’t magic pills that instantly solve all of life’s problems.
+The calming effects of anxiety medication - minus the scary side-effects - can also be achieved through other means, such as therapy, exercise, and other self-help strategies.

 What’s more, some of these methods can also help you identify and address the underlying triggers of your anxiety, proving to be a much more effective solution in the long run.
 Let’s take a closer look at what these options are:

-• Talk it out: You’ll be surprised at how much a simple conversation with someone you know and trusts, such as a family member or close friend, can do in relieving whatever anxieties or fears you may be harbouring inside of you.
+• Talk it out: You’ll be surprised at how much a simple conversation with someone you know and trust, such as a family member or close friend, can provide relief from whatever anxieties or fears you may be harbouring.

-• Keep active: Regular exercise is proven to decrease overall levels of tension and stress, as well as boost your mood and confidence, and help you sleep better.
+• Keep active: Regular exercise has been proven to decrease overall levels of tension and stress, help you sleep better, and improve your mood and confidence.

-• Observe good sleep hygiene: The golden hour before your bedtime is crucial; use this precious time to shut off from the outside world – that’s right, step away from your phone, turn off your TV, and instead, do something that will help you unwind, like reading a book or meditating.
-Try and aim for at least 8 to 9 hours of sleep at the same time each night in a dark room to have you well on your way to a good night’s rest and an even better morning.
+• Observe good sleep hygiene: The golden hour before your bedtime is crucial; use this precious time to shut off from the outside world.
+Step away from your cell phone, turn off your TV, and instead, do something that will help you unwind, like reading a book or meditating.
+Try and aim for at least 7 to 8 hours of sleep at the same time each night in a dark and quit room.

-To begin with, a drug-free method is often the best approach; altering your lifestyle and state of mind has often proven to be the most effective in the long-run for relieving anxious thoughts and fears.
+To begin with, a drug-free method is often the best approach; altering your lifestyle and state of mind may be be the most effective option for providing relief in the long-term.

-If your symptoms don’t get better, then you can try medications as a complementary way to make you feel better – just remember not to keep this as your first or only treatment option.
+If your symptoms don’t get better, then you always try medication as well – just remember that this shouldn't be your first or only treatment option.

 At the end of the day, there’s no one-size-fits-all approach when it comes to battling anxiety; speak with your doctor and together you can decide on which options are best for you.